 - the refund of Illinois replacement tax for a prior year, to the extent included in your federal ordinary income. - any other income included on Part I, Line 4, exempt from taxation by Illinois by reason of its Constitution or statutes or by the Constitution, treaties, or statutes of the United States.
 This amount is net of any bond premium amortization deducted federally.
-For further information, see Illinois Publication 101. - your distributive share of subtractions passed through to you by a partnership, S corporation, trust, or estate that you were either a partner, a shareholder, or a beneficiary.

-=Note The partnership or the S corporation is required to send you an Illinois Schedule K-1-P and the trust or the estate is required to send you an

-IL-1065 Instructions (R-12/03)

-- Illinois Schedule K-1-T, specifically identifying your share of subtractions. - the amount equal to the deduction used to compute the federal tax credit for restoration of amounts held under claim of right under IRC, Section 1341. - the special depreciation amount from Form IL-4562.
+For further information, see Illinois Publication 101. - your distributive share of subtractions passed through to you by a partnership, S corporation, trust, or estate that you were either a partner, a shareholder, or a beneficiary. - Note The partnership or the S corporation is required to send you an Illinois Schedule K-1-P and the trust or the estate is required to send you an Illinois Schedule K-1-T, specifically identifying your share of subtractions. - the amount equal to the deduction used to compute the federal tax credit for restoration of amounts held under claim of right under IRC, Section 1341. - contributions you made under the Tax Incremental Allocation Redevelopment Act to a job training project.
+For more information, see FY Bulletin 1990-40. - the special depreciation amount from Form IL-4562.
 Complete Form IL-4562 to figure this subtraction.
 Identify this amount as "depreciation subtraction" on the line provided.
-Attach Form IL-4562 to your Form IL-1065.
+Attach Form IL-4562 to your Form IL-1065. - If you added back interest paid to an 80/20 company on Part I, Line 2d, you may subtract any interest received from that 80/20 company during this tax year, up to the amount of your addition for interest expense paid to that company.
+Also, if you added back intangible expenses from a transaction with an 80/20 company on Line 2d, you may subtract any income you received during the tax year from similar transactions with the 80/20 company, up to the amount of your addition for intangible expense for that company.
+To compute the amount of this subtraction, complete the Schedule 80/20, Related-Party Expenses. - If you are an 80/20 company, and you received interest or intangible income from someone who had to add back the interest and intangible expense on their Schedule 80/20, you may subract your interest or intangible income from that company.